appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 <dd>

 Specify a `5-value` cron expression to define the schedule for automatic backups.
 This allows you to tailor the backup frequency according to your preferences.
+Set this to `disable` to disable automatic backups.

 </dd>